 Companies often write off debts as a loss when they’ve been unable to recover the money for some time.
-In fact, a debt may be so old, it no longer shows up on your credit history anymore, allowing you to rebuild your credit and start fresh.
+In fact, a debt could be so old it no longer shows up on your credit history anymore, allowing you to rebuild your credit and start fresh.

 However, in order to recoup some of that money, the company will often sell the debt to a collection agency for pennies on the dollar, and then that agency will take over attempts to get the debt paid off.
 Suddenly, the debt you thought had died off years ago is back to bite you.

 Survival Tip: Just because the company you owe money to has stopped sending bills doesn’t mean the debt is gone.
 Don’t allow old bills to be sent off to collections and take care of debt as soon as possible.

 3. Zombie Economy